 How to write a will in the UK

-There aren’t standard types of UK will so you can write your own, although it is advisable to consult a solicitor if your estate isn’t fairly small and straightforward.
+There aren’t standard types of UK will, so you can write your own.
+However, it is advisable to consult a solicitor if your estate isn’t fairly small and straightforward.
 Alternatively, you may want to simplify things by using an online will writing platform, such as:

 - Details of how your assets are to be distributed;